-Photography is an art form and so often misunderstood by family members and friends.
+Photography is an art form and so often misunderstood especially by family members and friends.
 They don’t understand your passion.
 They assume you’re going to starve in the process.
 They may never have seen your work and question whether or not you’re good enough.
 They don’t understand why you can’t just go out and get a “real job”!
 Sound familiar?

 Scott Bourne and I, on the old GoingPro podcasts, talked a lot about surrounding yourself with people who have positive attitudes.
-You need to block out the “Negators”!
+You need to block out the “Negators.”
 No, it’s not out of Greek mythology, but it should be.
 Negators are people who are so unhappy in their own lives their only joy in life is screwing with yours!

-The end result is your self-confidence needs constant reinforcement.
+The result is your self-confidence needs reinforcement.
 So, let’s come up with a few things to help you stay focused, pun intended.
 You know how to focus your camera, but do you know how to hold the focus on your career?

-- Here’s an easy exercise and you’ll have a good time in the process.
+- Look at old images.
+Here’s an easy exercise and you’ll have a good time in the process.
 Go back and look at your very first images.
 It might have been a party you photographed, a landscape while on vacation or maybe just a few shots of the kids.
 Now compare them to where you are today.
-If you don’t see a difference, you’re in trouble, but most of you will see serious changes in the way you compose and expose your images today.
-As you get more experienced there should be some serious changes in lighting, composition and depth of field, just to name a few.
+If you don’t see a difference, you’re in trouble, but most of you will see consistent changes in the way you compose and expose today.
+As you get more experienced, there should be some serious changes in lighting, composition, depth of field, and your overall creativity.

 - Roberto Valenzuela suggested a terrific tool for practicing the craft on a GoingPro podcast once.
 He suggested you go back to the last wedding you photographed and look at all the bad images.
-“Look for what you missed and learn to understand why the image wasn’t good!”
+“Look for what you missed and learn to understand why each image wasn’t good!”

 “If you wait for all the lights to be green, you’ll never get started on your journey!”
-Zig Ziglar